 - List all debts: Include all debts, as with the snowball.

-- Order by interest rate: Arrange from highest to lowest interest rate.
+- Order by interest rate: Arrange from highest to lowest APR.

-- Pay minimums: Cover minimums on all debts except the highest-interest one.
+- Pay minimums: Cover minimums on all debts except the highest-APR one.

-- Attack highest interest: Apply extra payments to the highest-interest debt.
+- Attack highest interest: Apply extra payments to the highest-APR debt.

-- Roll payment: After paying off the highest-interest debt (🥳), roll its payment to the next highest.
+- Roll payment: After payoff (🥳), roll its payment to the next highest.

 - Repeat: Continue avalanching until debt-free.